Non-Fiction

 Patchwork Labyrinth®

-Patchwork Labyrinth® begins in 1993 when injuries from a car accident affect my abilities to read and write.
+Patchwork Labyrinth® begins in 1993 when injuries from a car accident impacted my abilities to read, walk, and write.
 (Click to hear how improvement took months.)
 Some concussive symptoms never went away, so I began tracking how different activities, environments, and foods affect them.
 My training as a forest scientist gave me the patience and tools to look for patterns in what was happening to me and how it felt.
 Because a revolution was underway in brain science, I also paid close attention to advances in neurology.
 Concepts like neuroplasticity, or how the neurons in the human brain can change into adulthood, and the free-energy principle.

 Questions?
 Contact me here.